Algueron/openstack-home/README.md

 ````
 ## On reboot

-- If a machine reboots, use the following screen to make Octavia work
+- If a machine reboots, use the following script to make Octavia work
 ````bash
 source octavia-openrc.sh
 SUBNET_ID=$(openstack subnet show lb-mgmt-subnet -f value -c id)